We live in a culture of consuming more than we produce.

 Apply yourself to your new venture.

 It doesn’t matter if you’re selling a book, a seminar or a service, the first step is to switch from a consumer to a producer.
-You need to put something useful out into the market.
+You need to put something useful out on the market.

 But before you think so far ahead…